EGYPTIAN PLOVER Pluvianidae

 down as urban legend.

-Photos: Ed Harper photographed the Egyptian Plover Pluvianus aegyptius shown at the top of this page in the Gambia in Oct 2011.
+Photos: The uppermost photo of two Egyptian Plover Pluvianus aegyptius on the West Volta River in northern Ghana on 15 Dec 2013.
+Ed Harper photographed the single Egyptian Plover Pluvianus aegyptius in the Gambia in Oct 2011.
 John Lofgreen photographed the next Egyptian Plover

 on the page at the Parra ferry crossing of the Nile River in Murchison